-Recently we got to help our friends (The Cranman & Mrs. Cranman) harvest their cranberry bog on Washington’s Long Beach Peninsula.
-When I say we got to help, I mean that T-man (my hubby) worked - and I took photos.
-I’m no Mike Rowe, and I’m not really sure I can remember all the facts and info.
-Hope you can read at a third grade level… because that’s how it’s all in my head.
+Recently we got to help our friends harvest their cranberry bog on Washington’s Long Beach Peninsula.
+When I say we got to help, I mean that my hubby husband worked and I took photos.

 First the bogs are flooded.
-This is known as a “Wet Harvest”.
-The berries have already been paddled to loosen them off their vines (naughty crannies).
+This is known as a “wet harvest”.
+The berries have already been paddled to loosen them off their vines.
 Not even sure if they’re on vines.
-I’ll just call it a plant thingy.
 Cranberries that have gone through a wet harvest will end up being processed into drinks and cranberry-stuff-in-cans.

 The cranberries are now almost ready for the trip to Ocean Spray.